I’m the creator of FSRS, and my success using Anki in high school sparked my deep interest in spaced repetition algorithms.

 Discussion: https://forums.ankiweb.net/t/some-problems-in-implementing-a-state-of-the-art-srs-scheduler-on-anki/22705

-I quickly finished implementing a simplified version of the algorithm from my paper and released the scheduler’s code as open-source on GitHub.
-Following this, the Redditor who had initially dismissed it actually took back his words.
-Funnily enough, he went on to become one of the most active contributors within the FSRS community.
+I quickly implemented a simplified version of the DHP algorithm from the MaiMemo paper and released the scheduler’s code as open-source on GitHub.
+Following this, the Redditor who had initially dismissed my idea took back his words.
+Funnily enough, he went on to become one of the most active contributors to the FSRS community.

 https://www.reddit.com/r/Anki/comments/x9jjcx/implement_a_new_spaced_repetition_algorithm_based/